Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 U.S. citizens seeking employment on Guam must present a passport or birth certificate as proof of citizenship.
 The United States Labor Law requires employers to request proof of work eligibility prior to employment.
 There are no employment limitations for U.S. citizens.

 Foreign-born military members, spouses and other family members who are not U.S. citizens may work for private employers or other non-appropriated fund NAF agencies if they have working papers or a green card.

 Please ensure that you hand carry all employment records and documents such as:

 Separating or retiring service members and their families may visit the Fleet and Family Support Center to utilize the Transition Assistance Program.
 TAP provides comprehensive transition assistance services.
 Services include information on resources and benefits such as the Transition Goals, Plans, Success workshop, one-on-one career and transition support and career planning workshops.
 TAP will help you plan for your future as you progress from military to civilian life.
 Call 671-333-2056/57, Monday through Friday 7:30 a.m. to 4:30 p.m.

 Educational opportunities to further your education or become a certified professional in certain fields are available both on and off base.
 Contact the Guam Fleet and Family Support Center for more information, 671-333-2056/57.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.

 Guam does not have an "Unemployment Agency".
 You may want to seek advice from the state employment office in your state prior to coming to Guam regarding your benefits.

 Prospects are good for employment in the following areas: administrative, healthcare, teaching, and hospitality.
-Unemployment rate on Guam is 3.6% and the median household income is $53,400.
+Unemployment rate on Guam is 5.68%, as of 2020.
+Per the 2010 census, the median household income is $43,896.